behave/behave/docs/gherkin.rst

 Again the background name should just be a reasonably descriptive title for the background operation being performed or requirement being met.

+A background section may exist only once within a feature file.
+In addition, a background must be defined before any scenario or scenario outline.

 It contains `steps`_ as described below.